astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 The next configuration you'll set is a pool.
 From the [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=pool#pools), "Airflow pools can be used to limit the execution parallelism on arbitrary sets of tasks".
 Therefore, using them will enable you to create other parallel jobs while still guaranteeing that your export API tasks will run in serial.

-To create this pool, simply navigate in the top bar to `Admin -> Pools`, then hit the `+` sign to add a new record.
+To create this pool, simply go to the top bar to `Admin -> Pools`, then hit the `+` sign to add a new record.
 Choose a pool name and description to your liking, but choose the number of slots as `1`.

 ![Pools](../assets/cdc-cloudsql-1/cdc_cloudsql_airflow_2021-01-14_at_11.05.02_AM.png)